Srivijaya: 7th to 11th centuries

 Srivijaya's response to Javanese aggression appeared to be defensive.
-In his account of Srivijaya, Zhao Rugua records in Zhufanzhi (circa 1225):
+In his account of Sanfoqi, Zhao Rugua records in Zhufanzhi (ca. 1225):

 In the past, [this state] used an iron chain as a barrier to prepare against other robbing parties (arriving on vessels?).
 There were opportunities to release (i.e. draw) it by hand.
 If merchant ships arrive, it has to be released".

-The inability of the Malacca Straits states to respond to maritime threats became very clear in the early 11th century.
-Between 1017 and 1025, the Cholas raided the main Malay ports in the Strait and the Gulf of Siam, including Kedah, Malay (Jambi), Lambri, Sriwijaya and Langkasuka, looted the Kedah treasury and captured Srivijayan rulers, a further indication of the incompetence of the Malacca Straits states to defend itself from naval attacks.
+The inability of the Malacca Strait states to respond to maritime threats became very clear in the early 11th century.
+Between 1017 and 1025, the Chola Empire raided the main Malay ports in the strait and the Gulf of Siam, including Kedah, Malay (Jambi), Lambri, Srivijaya, and Langkasuka, looted the Kedah treasury and captured Srivijayan rulers, a further indication of the incompetence of the Malacca Strait states to defend themselves from naval attacks.

-Thus, until the 11th century, at least in terms of their military outlook, the kingdom was arguably land-based.
-Only with the changing international context from the eleventh century onwards, marked initially by the Chola attacks, and then with the increasing presence of Chinese merchants directly operating in Southeast Asian waters, coupled with the emergence of new powers on the seafront, did the role and nature of these navies begin to change.
+Until the 11th century, at least in terms of their military outlook, the kingdom was arguably land-based.
+Only with the changing international context from the 11th century onwards, marked initially by the Chola attacks, and then with the increasing presence of Chinese merchants directly operating in Southeast Asian waters, coupled with the emergence of new powers on the seafront, did the role and nature of these navies begin to change.